|

 Evenings on Gili Trawangan

-Some parts of Gili T stay quiet after dark, with evenings revolving around dinner by the sea, a short walk and an early night.
+The east of the island comes alive after sunset with restaurants and bars, live music performances and a late-night party schedule.
+The north and west of Gili T stays quiet after dark, with evenings revolving around dinner by the sea, a short walk and an early night.

-There are many restaurants on Gili Trawangan to choose for dinner.
-As well as beachfront seafood restaurants, you’ll find sociable venues playing live music.
+There are many restaurants on Gili Trawangan to choose for dinner, mainly beachfront seafood and Mediterranean-style restaurants.

-For a cheaper dinner option, you can check out the night market which sells traditional Indonesian street food dishes, such as nasi goreng (fried rice), sate ayam (chicken satay sticks) and curries
+For a cheaper dinner option, check out the night market which sells traditional Indonesian street food dishes, such as nasi goreng (fried rice), sate ayam (chicken satay sticks) and curries.

 My experience of the nightlife on Gili Trawangan